Owsley (musician): Early career and The Semantics (1986–1998)

-Prior to developing his own band and solo work, he was added to the band of Judson Spence, appeared in various of his videos on MTV, and was part of Spence's groundbreaking Nashville showcases that landed him 14 label offers.
+Prior to developing his own band and solo work, he was added to the band of Judson Spence, appeared in his various videos on MTV, and was part of Spence's groundbreaking Nashville showcases that landed him 14 label offers.
 Nashville music executive Scott Siman encouraged Owsley to pursue his own writing and performing, which is why he declined an offer by Amy Grant in the late 1980s to become her guitarist.

 Together with Millard Powers, he founded the power pop band The Semantics, which included Jody Spence and Ringo Starr's son, Zak Starkey.
 They were signed to Geffen Records by John Kalodner.
 The band recorded an album entitled Powerbill in 1993, which was never released in the U.S for being "too pop for alternative and too alternative for pop."
 It eventually got distributed in Japan in 1996.
 Fine-tuning the album under the tutelage of producer and manager Peter Asher for four years taught him much about the production process and about management.
 Suddenly being dropped from the label left the band members destitute and broke.

 Amy Grant turned out to have heard tapes of The Semantics and she contacted Owsley in 1994 to let him know how much she liked it, and to ask him to join her as her guitarist on the House of Love tour.
 Owsley would subsequently hold the position of tour guitarist for 16 years, until his death.
 He would later also co-write and record various songs with her.
 Through his work with producer Mutt Lange, Owsley was introduced to Shania Twain.
 Over the years, he would tour with her as guitarist and harmony singer, with appearances on many national television shows and awards programs.
 Owsley went on to work with many mainstream and Christian artists, often in the country genre.
 During the 1990s, he among others worked with Vince Gill, Michael W. Smith, Chris Rodriguez, dc Talk (for whom he also produced), the Neville Brothers, Vanessa L. Williams, and Wynonna.